RobWar-code/angel-v-demon/README.md

 ![Media Samples](/doc/readme-images/media-shots-crop.png "Media Samples")

+## User Considerations

+Any end-user who would like to play an adventure or memory game with a simple command-line interface.

+The game provides the user with a slightly different story at each play.
+To allow for added interest and abilities the game can be played at different skill levels.

+Both score and high score are reported for a player win, to allow the player to gauge their performance.

+All user inputs are clearly explained and checked for validity, with errors reported clearly to the user.

 ## How To Play

 To start the game, the player is presented with a short story (by an angel)